raquelcreis/customer_survival/README.md

 ## Feature Engineering

-- First, the column events will be transformed categorical to numeric. 'contact' as 1, 'small_purchase' as 2 and 'big_purchase' as 3.
+- First, the column events was transformed categorical to numeric. 'contact' as 1, 'small_purchase' as 2 and 'big_purchase' as 3.

 - Created column 'eventNumber' to show the sequence of events per user.